Aishah Rahman: Early years and education

 Aishah Hughes was born November 4, 1936, in New York City.
 Rahman grew up as a foster child in Harlem.
 Church was a big part of her life, and she spent her free time as a child hopping between churches.
 She wrote her first play in sixth grade about germs for National Health week.
 She attended George Washington High School, and graduated in 1954.
-She enjoyed dancing, and was particularly interested in jazz music.
+She was inspired by fellow Harlem writers Langston Hughes and James Baldwin and left Harlem in the late 1950s to join the emerging Jazz and Beat scene where she was one of the few Black women.
 Rahman has attributed her interest in theater to her difficult life growing up in foster care, as she often was "a conduct problem," but found solace in the realm of theater, where her extroversion was celebrated.
 She attended Howard University and Goddard College, and in 1992 she became a professor of Literary Arts at Brown University.
 At Brown, Rahman worked to edit and create an anthology of plays from the university entitled NuMuse.

 Career

 Rahman was an avid participator in the Harlem Black Arts Movement.
 She participated in numerous demonstrations, including in 1961 to protest the murder of Patrice Lumumba.
 Having grown up in Harlem, Rahman felt strongly connected to the people and the movement for a "black aesthetic," as she calls it.
 She has published numerous essays about the movement.

-The Black Arts Movement helped to propel Rahman forward as a Black playwright.
+The Black Arts Movement helped to propel Rahman forward as a playwright.
 She credits Adrienne Kennedy, Amiri Baraka, Sam Shepard, Federico García Lorca and Bertolt Brecht as her literary influences.
 Further yet, Rahman's work was strongly influenced by jazz music, and jazz's rhythm and meter is integral to the structure and flow she establishes in her plays.